Site icon The Chili Life

 Apocalypse Scorpion Chocolate

-Apocalypse Scorpion Chocolate is supposed to be a really hot chili pepper.
-This year I have grown one plant of this variety.
-It is a Capsicum Chinense and the peppers that have ripen, on my plant, get a beautiful brown color (see photo of the chili with its nice brown color).
-In this post, you will find some information of C. Chinense and Apocalypse Scorpion Chocolate.
-On top of that you will find images of the beautiful Apocalypse Scorpion Chocolate peppers.
+Apocalypse Scorpion Chocolate is supposed to be a superhot chili pepper.
+This year, I have grown one plant of this variety.
+It is a Capsicum Chinense, and the peppers that have ripened on my plant have a beautiful brown color (see photo of the chili with its nice brown color).
+In this post, you will find some information about C. Chinense and Apocalypse Scorpion Chocolate.
+On top of that, you will find images of the beautiful Apocalypse Scorpion Chocolate peppers.

-Actually, I never planned growing this chili pepper but I got 5 seeds of Apocalypse Scorpion Chocolate free in my order the last spring.
-Therefore, I thought that I would give it a try to germinate one seed (for all my seeds this year I put them in between some wet organic kitchen paper and put in zip lock bags).
+I never planned on growing this chili pepper, but I got 5 seeds of Apocalypse Scorpion Chocolate free in my order last spring.
+Therefore, I thought that I would give it a try to germinate one seed (for all my seeds this year, I put them between some wet organic kitchen paper and put them in zip lock bags).
+This is one of the best ways to germinate chili seeds, I think.
 Oh well, enough about that!
-In the next paragraph I will provide some brief information on the species and the variety.
+In the next paragraph, I will provide some brief information on the species and the variety.

 Three Apocalypse Pods.